BoltTranslate/Translate/README.md

     {{localeswitcher(classes = 'menu submenu vertical')}}
 ```

+####Localeswitcher anywhere/anyhow
+If you want to output the localeswitcher (or some part of it) anywhere you have
+access to an array called `locales` in basically any template that you use.
+Using this you can craft basically any locale selector you want, see #30 for
+more info.
+To see the structure please dump it by using `{{dump(locales)}}`.

 ####Overrides

 This extension overrides bolt in a few different places and sometimes you want